 Rosanna, a mum of a four-year-old, asked mothercraft nurse Chris Minogue if her very emotional son’s behaviour was ‘normal’ for a child of his age.

 “My four-year-old son seems to be very emotionally unstable,” Rosanna explained.
-“That seems to be crying and having a meltdown about everything and anything all day.
-Is this a typical age-related phase or something more.”
+“He seems to be crying and having a meltdown about everything and anything all day.
+Is this a typical age-related phase or something more?”

 Chris had reassuring news for Rosanna – and other parents of kids who feel a little bit wobbly a lot of the time.

 “I think this is very typical of boys,” Chris explained.
 “I think they’re very fragile from about three to three and a half, through to about four.”

 - Why do kids lie, and when should parents be concerned?